Ed Mirvish: Biography

 In June 2006, Ed and Anne Mirvish marked their 65th wedding anniversary with a party at the Princess of Wales Theatre.
 The mayor of Toronto, the chief of police and other public figures delivered congratulatory speeches, followed by a program of vocal music by some of Toronto's opera and theater stars.
 In July 2006, Mirvish celebrated his 92nd birthday with a lavish party at Honest Ed's.
 In honor of this occasion, many items in the store were on sale for 92 cents.

-On July 11, 2007, the Mirvish family released a statement to announce the death of Ed Mirvish after midnight at St. Michael's Hospital, Toronto, less than 2 weeks before his 93rd birthday.
+On July 11, 2007, the Mirvish family released a statement to announce the death of Ed Mirvish after midnight at St. Michael's Hospital, Toronto, at age 92.
 The funeral service was held at the Beth Tzedek Synagogue in Toronto.
 Mirvish was buried at Pardes Shalom Cemetery in Maple, Ontario.
 His store was closed and its lights were dimmed, as staff bid farewell to the former owner.
 A similar gesture was made by theatres on Broadway, which dimmed their lights for one minute at 8 pm on July 13.
 Toronto Police provided ceremonial and mounted units (including the horse Honest Ed) for his funeral.
-Flags at Toronto's civic centres were lowered to half mast.
+Flags at Toronto's civic centres were lowered to half-staff.

-On August 12, 2007, the City of Toronto had granted a closure of Bloor Street between Bathurst and Markham Streets to accommodate a celebration in honour of Ed Mirvish.
+On August 12, 2007, the City of Toronto granted a closure of Bloor Street between Bathurst and Markham Streets to accommodate a celebration in honour of Ed Mirvish.
 Ceremonies began with Mayor David Miller, who proclaimed August 12 "Ed Mirvish Day" in the City of Toronto.
+Jones Cane Sugar Soda issued bottles of their soda with a picture of Honest Ed on them, with "Honest Ed Mirvish 1914–2007" placed where normally a photo credit lies.

-In response to his death, Jones Cane Sugar Soda issued bottles of their soda with a picture of Honest Ed on them, with "Honest Ed Mirvish 1914–2007" placed where normally a photo credit lies.
+Anne Mirvish died in 2013.
+The Honest Ed's store continued until the end of 2016, when it finally closed, starting a redevelopment of the block Ed had bought up, for residential apartments, new stores and restaurants.
+The outdoor Honest Ed's electric sign was placed into storage for future display, and all fixtures, including its well-known hand-painted retail signs, were all sold off to the public.